European-XFEL/Karabo/doc/installation/sources.rst

 .. code-block:: bash

+  source $REPO_ROOT/karabo/activate

+  cd $REPO_ROOT/src/pythonKarabo

-  # This will run ZERO tests if you are in the framework root directory
+  # This will run all the Python tests.
-  nosetests-3.4 -sv karabo  # or karabo.bound_api or karabo.middlelayer_api or karabo.tests, etc.
+  pytest -v karabo

 Get and install the Karabo framework (all the details)